 Web design is one of the fastest-growing industries globally.
 Factors like digitalization, online shopping, and advertising have made websites a must for businesses.
 There are more than 1.8 billion websites globally, making them a crucial element of today’s business world.
 Therefore, understanding the core fundamentals of web design is important.

 Designing a website is no less than art.
-Designers need to keep everything from the site objectives and logo to its operations in mind while creating the perfect site.
-While so many websites have helped businesses grow, each website needs to be unique to make an impact.
+Designers need to keep everything from the site objectives and logo to its operations in mind while creating a perfect web design project.
+While websites help businesses grow, they need to be unique to make an impact on the target audience.

 The Website Design Fundamentals: Why Is A Structured Website Important?